milanofthe/pathsim/README.md

 Some of the possible directions for future PathSim are:

-- block level parallelization (fork-join) with Python 3.13 free-threading, batching based on execution cost
+- block level parallelization (fork-join) with Python 3.13 free-threading
-- linearization of blocks and subsystems with the AD framework, linear surrogate models, system wide linearization
 - improved / more robust steady state solver and algebraic loop solver
 - methods for periodic steady state analysis
 - more extensive testing and validation (as always)